The following letter is the first installment in what will be a series of letters to John

 Jane

-10. of course like your web-site but you have to take a look at the spelling on quite a few of your posts.
-Many of them are rife with spelling problems and I find it very bothersome to inform the truth on the other hand I will certainly come back again.
+2. obviously like your website however you have to test the spelling on quite a few of your posts.
+Many of them are rife with spelling problems and I to find it very troublesome to inform the truth however I?¦ll surely come again again.

 Leave a Reply